jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - ordinal encoder: gives numbers 1, 2, 3, ... to each category.
 Ml algorithms will assume that two nearby values are more silimar than two distant values -> use one-hot encoding to resolve this issue by creating one binary attribute per category (called dummy attributes)
 - the output of a onehotencoder is a SciPy sparse matrix, instead of a NumPy array
 - onehotencoder remembers which categories it was trained on
+- fit the scalers to the training data only.
+Once you have a trained scaler, you can then use it to transform any other set